SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 A clearly defined governance structure not only allows your contributors to identify the correct contact person, but also helps them to identify roles that they can fill in your project.

-A properly managed project uses governance to make sure that there are no responsibilities left behind
+A properly managed project uses governance to make sure that there are no responsibilities left behind, unassigned, and optimizes for the rate of development progress.

 > ## Challenge